tomekzaw/agh_sem8_infmed_proj/README.md

 # IoMT app

-**This project has been realised as final assignment for "Medical Informatics" course on AGH University of Science and Technology.**
+**This project has been realised as the final assignment for "Medical Informatics" course on AGH University of Science and Technology.**

 The mobile app has been implemented in React Native and currently it covers the following functionalities: